-Why do these things always crop up on birthboards?
+Why does Forever Living and its ilk always crop up on birthboards?

 Well mainly because there are a lot of women who really don’t want to have to go back to working away from their babies full time and whose workplaces won’t accommodate them.
 They desperately reach out for something that might mean they don’t have to miss out on their child or children growing up.